MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-profiles.md

 > [!div class="mx-imgBorder"]
 > ![](media/customer-card-tile-customer-info.png "Customer Card tile customer info")

 You can also create custom attributes using the **Measures** page.
-The following example is the customer **Churn Score** information marked in red below.
+The following example shows a custom **Churn Score** attribute the user had defined on the Measures page and now views for a specific customer:

 > [!div class="mx-imgBorder"]
 > ![](media/customer-card-tile-customer-churn-score.png "Customer Card tile churn score")